- May 21, 2016

 Dental lasers instantly seal the tissue after it’s vaporized, which eliminates bleeding, minimizes pain, and makes the chances of a bacterial infection practically nonexistent.
 Healing takes no time at all – most patients describe the sensation after treatment as being no more painful than a sunburn.

-Since there’s no cutting and stitching of tissue you’ll also be able to see what your new gumline looks like immediately after the procedure.
-You may need to take it easy on your mouth for a day or two afterward, but aside from that the procedure is as easy as sitting back in our chair for an hour or two!
+Since there’s no cutting and stitching of tissue you’ll also be able to see what your new gum-line looks like immediately after the procedure.
+You may need to take it easy on your mouth for a day or two afterward, but aside from that the procedure for fixing short teeth is as easy as sitting back in our chair for an hour or two!

 Reshaping Worn Teeth